minicupid/cookieshop/README.md

 * background music is 'herbal tea' by shushubobo
 * buncha code was referenced from forums and tutorials (especially js)

-* main page cursors referenced from a fourm

 # wip
 * [ x ] fix image cropping when flex
 * [ - ] receipt feature